EquiMed logo.

 Description

-Stall walking is a stable vice characterized by the horse walking either around or across the stall in a repeated pattern.
+Stall walking is a stereotypie or stable vice characterized by the horse walking either around or across the stall in a repeated pattern.
 Commonly considered a problem brought on by boredom, knowledgeable handlers and owners of horses realize the problem is more complex and often relates to temperament, confinement, lack of interaction with other horses, and/or lack of grazing time.

 Symptoms